 You can also assert hardware Physical Presence through the use of a jumper on the system board.
-For more information about asserting hardware Physical Presence through the use of a jumper, see "System board switches and jumpers" on page 29
+For more information about asserting hardware Physical Presence through the use of a jumper, see: System board jumpers.

 Set the TPM version

 To be able to set the TPM version, Physical Presence must be asserted.